dipeshkc-10/cybersecurity-portfolio/custom-security-tools/ftp-honeypot/Readme.md

 A lightweight FTP honeypot server written in Python.
 Simulates a real FTP server to lure and log unauthorized access attempts, built from scratch without any FTP libraries.

+## Design (Please Note)

+This honeypot uses a **virtual filesystem** instead of exposing the host's real filesystem.
+The virtual filesystem simulates directories and files that appear realistic to attackers while preventing them from interacting with or discovering actual system files.
+This improves isolation, reduces risk if the honeypot is compromised, and allows the environment to be fully controlled for logging and analysis.

 ## Features

 - Active (PORT) and passive (PASV) mode support